 Instructions for a Potential Infectious Disease Exposure or Injury from an Animal Bite or Scratch

-Any animal handler who has been injured by an animal or exposed to an infectious disease while working at Virginia Tech must notify his/her supervisor or PI and fill out an accident report.
-Anyone who has been exposed to human blood or other human material should get the contact information of the person or the source of the material (for example: the supplier of the cell line) so that EHSS can follow up to determine whether there is a risk of a Bloodborne Pathogen or other human pathogen exposure.
-For a laboratory exposure to a known infectious agent, laboratory staff must provide an MSDS or other data on the specific strain to which the individual was exposed.
+Any employee or volunteer who has been injured by an animal or exposed to an infectious disease while working at Virginia Tech must notify his/her supervisor or PI and fill out an accident report.
+Anyone who has been exposed to human blood or other human material should get the contact information of the person or the source of the material (for example: the supplier of the cell line) so that EHS can follow up to determine whether there is a risk of a Bloodborne Pathogen or other human pathogen exposure.
+For a laboratory exposure to a known infectious agent, laboratory staff must provide an SDS or other data on the specific strain to which the individual was exposed.
 In the case of an animal handler’s injury by an animal that may carry a zoonotic disease, the animal should be observed by veterinary staff and tested when appropriate to determine whether there is a risk of zoonotic disease transmission.

 For accidents not involving a known exposure to infectious agents: